Marriott International Inc. (MAR) Stock Price and Analyst Predictions

 MAR) stock’s latest price update

-Marriott International Inc. (NASDAQ: MAR)’s stock price has increased by 2.89 compared to its previous closing price of 163.04.
-However, the company has seen a 3.12% increase in its stock price over the last five trading sessions.
+Marriott International Inc. (NASDAQ: MAR)’s stock price has decreased by -2.14 compared to its previous closing price of 159.98.
+However, the company has experienced a -1.39% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/14/23 that Marriott Earnings Top Views as Travel Demand Holds Strong

 MAR’s Market Performance

-Marriott International Inc. (MAR) has experienced a 3.12% rise in stock performance for the past week, with a -2.76% drop in the past month, and a 9.08% rise in the past quarter.
-The volatility ratio for the week is 2.39%, and the volatility levels for the past 30 days are at 2.04% for MAR.
-The simple moving average for the last 20 days is 0.01% for MAR stock, with a simple moving average of 6.83% for the last 200 days.
+Marriott International Inc. (MAR) has seen a -1.39% fall in stock performance for the week, with a -8.94% decline in the past month and a 5.25% surge in the past quarter.
+The volatility ratio for the week is 3.02%, and the volatility levels for the past 30 days are at 2.31% for MAR.
+The simple moving average for the last 20 days is -6.04% for MAR stock, with a simple moving average of -0.19% for the last 200 days.

 Analysts’ Opinion of MAR